johnsturgeon/blog/myblog/_posts/2022-12-10-asyncio-queue.markdown

 ### Things I tried

-I tried using [FastAPI's BackgroundTasks](https://fastapi.tiangolo.com/tutorial/background-tasks/) but I quickly discovered that those just throw the task into the background and run it immediately, and if a second request came in, it would immediately start that background task even if the first one wasn't complete.
+I tried using [FastAPI's BackgroundTasks](https://fastapi.tiangolo.com/tutorial/background-tasks/){:target="_blank"}, but I quickly discovered that those just throw the task into the background and run it immediately, and if a second request came in, it would immediately start that background task even if the first one wasn't complete.

-I thought of writing my own queue manager so I could just run the tasks one at a time, but surely that had to already exist!
+I thought of writing my own queue manager, so I could just run the tasks one at a time, but surely that had to already exist!

 ### Enter `asyncio.Queue`